dimatura/pypcd/README.md

 What can't it do?
 -----------------

+There's no synchronization between the metadata fields in `PointCloud` and the data in `pc_data`.
+If you change the shape of `pc_data` without updating the metadata fields you'll run into trouble.

 I've only used it for unorganized point cloud data
 (in PCD conventions, `height=1`), not organized data like what you get from RGBD.